Hostile Takeover

 Lifting her head to meet that gaze, J saw uncertainty there — an anxiety tightening the edges of her smile.
 What answer did she fear?
 That she tasted good and J would never stop thinking of her as food?
 Or that she didn’t, and couldn’t even make a good meal?

 She spoke with oil ringing her lips.
-“I’ve read about a certain human beverage – executives drink it often, and I was trained to prepare it.
-Sometimes, my chemosensors needed to sample my work.
+“I’ve read about a certain human beverage — executives drink it often, and I was trained to prepare it and sometimes, of course, my chemosensors needed to sample my work.
 Black coffee, without sugar, without creamer, is a strong drink.
 Bitter.
 Some can’t stand the taste.
 But some find it powerful, energizing.”
 J licked her lips.
 “Oil fresh from a worker’s severed neck is sweet.
 An activation of every reward circuit a disassembly drone is trained to maximize.
 You… aren’t.
 But I think that suits you.”

 Uzi flushed, glancing away.
 Exhaled breath in a sigh or laugh.
 “Or maybe there’s just something wrong with me.”